michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 7. Jeshu saith to him, I will come and heal him.

-8. The centurion answered and saith, My Lord, I am not worthy that thou shouldst come beneath my roof;Shadow. only speak in a word, and my child shall be healed.
+8. The centurion answered and saith, My Lord, I am not worthy that thou shouldst come beneath my roof;

 9. For I also am a man under authority, and under my hand there are soldiers.
 I say to this one, Go, and he goeth; and to the other, Come, and he cometh; and to my servant, Do this, and he doeth.